kreipikc/fastAPI-book-async/README.md

 - Docker

 ## Why did I even start creating this project?
 This is a project created to study FastAPI.
+Also, with the help of this project, I studied (and am still studying): Docker, JWT token, AAA server.

 ## How usage?
 For start project `uvicorn app.main:app --reload`